 Virtual reality most often includes a headset or an immersive screen that allows a user to look around or to move an avatar around in the environment.
 Gaming is a popular consumer application for virtual reality.

 Virtual reality has the potential to transform entertainment, gaming, and corporate training.
 The immersive experience makes the human brain feel like it is physically in the environment, which makes it feel real.
 The enormous potential for gaming is one of the reasons so many firms are developing production VR devices that will work on gaming platforms.
 Enterprises that use VR in high-consequence industries can deploy a highly trained workforce that will have fewer errors or mishaps in the real world.

 While attention is focused on consumer gaming, VR has been used in defense and aerospace applications for years.
 This research note highlights use cases for various technologies—including virtual reality—and discusses where the technology is in terms of adoption.

-For enterprises looking to make an immediate impact with their communications and collaboration strategy, this webinar dives into people-centric collaboration—which places people at the center—and overviews how to get started with new technologies that can make a difference for both users and business outcomes.
+For enterprises looking to make an immediate impact with their communications and collaboration strategy, this webinar dives into people-centric collaboration—which places people at the center—and overviews how to get started with new technologies.